Applications are now open for fellows and executive advisors in the 2021-2022 Constellation News Leadership Initiative.

 - Michael Days, Vice President of Diversity and Inclusion, The Philadelphia Inquirer

-- Jos Duncan, Product Manager, WURD Radio
+- Jos Duncan, Director of Product Management, WURD Radio

 - Gabriel Escobar, Editor and Vice President, The Philadelphia Inquirer